 Preventing Authoritarian Policing Tactics on America's Streets Act

-Senate Republican leaders brought the Just and Unifying Solutions to Invigorate Communities Everywhere, or JUSTICE Act, or S. 3985, up for a vote.
-The bill has been sponsored by Senator Tim Scott (R-SC) and co-sponsored by most members of the Senate Republican caucus.
+The Senate Republican leaders bill Just and Unifying Solutions to Invigorate Communities Everywhere, or JUSTICE Act, or S. 3985, is sponsored by Senator Tim Scott (R-SC) and co-sponsored by most members of the Senate Republican caucus.
 Senate Democrats, who favor the competing House bill have blocked Majority Leader Mitch McConnell’s (R-KY) effort to bring the bill up for debate.
 That cloture motion failed by a vote of 55-45.